wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata-at-wingify.markdown

 ### Conclusion

 I totally understand that this may not be a best project for the data analysis.
-I am still learning and I showed what had done.
-I believe that it served my purpose.
+I am still learning and I showed what I had done.

 I will be doing more research on data analysis in Python.
 Thanks for reading this.
 Below is the slide deck which I had used.

-### Slides:
+### Below is my talk slides:
 <iframe src='http://py.scrolltest.com/#/' height="500px" width="100%" />